 Get training from an experienced, certified healthcare and court interpreter who’s accredited through the Certification Commission for Healthcare Interpreters’ Continuing Education Accreditation Program (CEAP)!

-September 18th, 1pm – 2pm EST: Navigating Healthcare, Court, and Conference Interpreting: Can any interpreter work anywhere, no matter the setting?
+Navigating Healthcare, Court, and Conference Interpreting: Can any interpreter work anywhere, no matter the setting?
 What does it take to move from one setting to another?
 In this webinar, I share my experience moving from healthcare to court to conference interpreting, and back again.
 Specific examples of skills used in each setting, finding the differences and similarities among all settings.
 This webinar is approved for 1 CE hour by CCHI and RID, and 0.1 IMIA/NBCMI CEUs (Education Registry ID 18-1320, expires on 07/30/2020).
-Cost: $25 Register here!
+Cost: $25 This webinar is archived here.

 Workshops available upon request: